sitewaerts/cordova-plugin-document-viewer/README.md

 A Document Viewer cordova/phonegap plugin for iOS and Android.

-**This project is currently under development an not yet ready to use.**
+**This project is currently under development and not yet ready to use.**

 ## Requirements ##